 Required documents

-1. Application form for an initial residence and self-employed work permitIt opens in new window.
-Each applicant must complete and sign two visa application forms, having filled in each section of the EX–07 form.
+1. Application for initial residence and self-employed work permitEach applicant must complete all sections and sign two application forms (Form EX-07).
 If the applicant is a minor, one of their parents must sign the application.

 2. Passport.
 A photocopy of every page of a valid, unexpired passport or travel document.